awesome-workshop/docker-singularity-hats/_episodes/07-cms-cvmfs-docker.md

 # Getting a grid certificate

 The problem with getting a grid certificate is that it relies on private information (i.e. the certificate files) and a set of folder/file permissions.
-We don't want to build these files into the image (**remember the lesson on [image security]({{ page.root }}{% link _episodes/06-security.md %})!**).
+We don't want to build these files into the image (**see the lesson on [image security]({{ page.root }}{% link _episodes/11-security.md %})!**).
 We also don't want the cumbersome task of copying the file(s) into the container every time we want to use them.
 Even if we did that, we'd need to set the permissions, so it would be a multi-step task.
 To top it all off, once the certificate files are in the container, you still can't use them because the files are tied to the UID and GID of the user who created them.

 *Have I convinced you yet that we need a better solution?*